HallofFamer/Lox2/README.md

 - Object ID and generic object map which enable inheritance for special build-in classes such as `String` and `Array`.
 - Class methods in class declaration using `class` keyword, and trait declaration using `trait` keyword.
 - Anonymous classes/traits similar to anonymous functions/lambda.
-- Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
+- Namespace as Lox2's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
-- CLox Standard Library for packages `lang`, `util`, `collection`, `io` and `net` in bullt-in namespace `clox.std`.
+- Lox2 Standard Library for packages `lang`, `util`, `collection`, `io` and `net` in bullt-in namespace `clox.std`.
 - Raise exception with `throw` keyword, and exception handling with try/catch/finally statement.
 - Interceptor methods which are invoked automatically when getting/setting properties, invoking methods or throwing exceptions.
 - Generator functions/methods which can yield control back to the caller and resume at a later point of execution.